resilar/sqleet/README.md

 versions.
 Use at your own risk!

-Run-time configuration of sqleet encryption is implemented based on [SQLite3 URI filenames](https://www.sqlite.org/uri.html) which allow defining parameters when opening a database.
+Run-time configuration of sqleet encryption is implemented based on [SQLite3 URI filenames](https://www.sqlite.org/uri.html) which contain configuration parameters for databases.
 List of URI parameters supported by sqleet:

 | Parameter   | Description                                                    |
 | :---------- | :------------------------------------------------------------- |